CA125 (Cancer Antigen 125) Test: Meaning, Functions, Normal Range & High-Low Levels Explained

 Fallopian Tubes

-The inner lining of the tubes can release CA125 when inflamed or affected by disease.
+The inner lining of the fallopian tubes can release CA125 when affected by inflammation or disease.

 Endometrium

-The uterine lining produces small amounts naturally and may release more during menstruation or in conditions like endometriosis.
+The uterine lining naturally produces small amounts of CA125.
+Levels may fluctuate during menstruation or in conditions such as endometriosis.

 Peritoneum